SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 ## 1Gbit Ethernet (Intel I219-V)

 Simply add the newest IntelMausiEthernet.kext (mine is v2.5.1d1).

-## USB

-I use USBInjectAll.kext and created my own SSDT-EC-USBX.aml and SSDT-UIAC.aml using Hackintool 3.4.0.

-All ports are enabled, except for the USB 2.0 port that is labeled "BIOS" and intended to be used to flash the BIOS.
-I had to disable this to stay within the 15 port USB limit.
-And I don't need this port as much as the faster ones.
-BIOS flashing will work anyways, because this is done prior the Bootloader config.

 ## Wifi/Bluetooth
 You need natively supported Wifi and Bluetooth to use Airdrop, Unlock with Apple Watch etc.